Lorca will succeed founder Michelle Hensley, who steps down after 2017–18 season

 After an inclusive search process with Ten Thousand Things Theater artists, staff and board, the company has named Marcela Lorca as its next Artistic Director, beginning in June 2018.
 Lorca will succeed Founder and Artistic Director Michelle Hensley, who last year announced her decision to step down after the 2017–18 season.

 Lorca has built a national reputation as a theater director since moving to this country from Chile in the mid 1980s.
 She has directed numerous shows at the Guthrie, where she has been on staff for more than 20 years, as well as at the McCarter Theater, Milwaukee Rep, Oregon Shakespeare Festival, Syracuse Stage, and Mixed Blood Theatre.
 Her choreography has been seen at the Guthrie, Washington Shakespeare Theater, Goodman Theater, Oregon Shakespeare Festival, and Brooklyn Academy of Music.
-As the Guthrie’s Director of Company Development, she oversees the Guthrie Experience for Actors in Training, a program for graduate student actors, and is head of movement and a founding member of the University of Minnesota/Guthrie Theater B.F.A.
+As the Guthrie’s Director of Company Development, she oversaw the Guthrie Experience for Actors in Training, a program for graduate student actors, and was head of movement and a founding member of the University of Minnesota/Guthrie Theater B.F.A.
 Actor Training Program.

 “We are profoundly grateful to Michelle Hensley for creating this magnificent company and are thrilled to welcome the talented Marcela Lorca to our staff,” said TTT board chair Cindy Kaiser.
 “Marcela’s vibrant vision and commitment to our mission make her an ideal choice to lead this company in the coming years.”